 Following recommendations contained in the 2009 de Larosière Report, the Commission proposed to establish a new European Systemic Risk Board, responsible for macro-prudential oversight, and a European System of Financial Supervisors, comprising three new pan-European Supervisory Authorities (ESAs) to replace the Level 3 Committees:

 - b the European Insurance and Occupational Pensions Authority; and

 - c the European Securities and Markets Authority (ESMA).

-The ESAs have been established to oversee the financial system at a micro-prudential level and to achieve convergence between Member States on technical rules and coordination between national supervisors.
-The new authorities’ powers go beyond those of the Level 3 Committees and their role extends beyond being merely advisory.
+The ESAs were established to oversee the financial system at a micro-prudential level and to achieve convergence between Member States on technical rules and coordination between national supervisors.
+The new authorities’ powers go beyond those of the former Level 3 Committees and their role extends beyond being merely advisory.
 In March 2017 the Commission consulted on increased powers for the ESAs, including an extension of the EBA’s powers to address disagreements over own funds requirements for banks and enhanced direct supervisory powers for ESMA with regard to certain capital markets segments including data providers, pan-European investment fund schemes and post-trading market infrastructures.4 This consultation closed in May 2017, and responses have now been published.

 Most notable of the three ESAs in this context is the ESMA, which replaced the CESR on 1 January 2011.
 The role of the CESR had been to improve coordination among securities regulators, to act as an advisory group to assist the Commission (in particular in the Commission’s preparation of draft Level 2 implementing measures), and to work to ensure more consistent and timely day-to-day implementation of EU legislation in the Member States.
 As well as taking over all existing and ongoing tasks of the CESR, the ESMA has also been granted additional responsibilities and powers, including: